Biogeographic Classification of India

 Biosphere Reserves of India

-India has 18 Biosphere Reserves, of which 12 are part of the UNESCO World Network of Biosphere Reserves.
+India has 18 Biosphere Reserves, of which 13 are part of the UNESCO World Network of Biosphere Reserves (Cold Desert, Himachal Pradesh, was added as the 13th in September 2025).
 Biosphere reserves integrate conservation with sustainable development through a three-zone structure.

 Three-Zone Structure